MartinaP87/onlyevents87/README.md

 - It displays a button to go back to the profile page.

 #### Add a preference section

 ![Add a preference section](readme-images/add_preference.png)

 - This section displays a button that, when clicked, toggles a form;
 - The form allows the user to select a preference to be then displayed in the profile.
+- If the preference already exists, it displays an error.

 #### Favorites section

 ![Favorites section](readme-images/favorites.png)

 - This section displays a list of the user's favorite genres;